Eyescale/Consensus/Release/Version-2.0/README.txt

        Note the possibility to use %% as EENO source when it is explicitely mentioned - the underlying "connection" remaining un-activable.

+    5. Base narrative perso

+       We use the name perso to denote the narrative instance which is used to localize entities and relationship instances to the current cell's sub-narrative context, so that

+		do .identifier
+		do .( expression )

+	actually perform the following instantiation(s)

+		do ( perso, identifier )
+		do ( perso, ( expression ) )

+	and so that variables which were declared as locale

+		.variable	// declaration

+	are actually dereferenced as ( perso, variable )

+	The purpose of this functionality is, on the one hand, to facilitate the reading and writing of sub-narratives, and on the other hand to optimize performances - as the sub-narrative instance is directly accessible from the context registry.

+	Version-1.1 made the functionality available even in Base narrative context by instantiating a CNDB base entity named "this".

+	In Version-2.0, we use the Self proxy instance to perform the same function - so that, for instance, do ~( %% ) will effectively release all relationship instances localized from the base narrative, while the Self proxy instance itself cannot be removed.